-Why Our Current Approach to Fitness and Health is the Wrong One
+Why Our Current Approach to Health, Fitness, and Wellness is Wrong

 We’ve assumed wrong.

-Future health benefits are too abstract to overcome inertia and hectic schedules.
-Body-shaping motivators, particularly for women, are based in self-rejection, and also fail to motivate long-term behavior.
-When motivation is linked to distant, clinical, and/or abstract goals, health behaviors are not compelling enough to trump the other daily goals and priorities with which they constantly compete.
+Future benefits from lifestyle behaviors are too abstract to overcome inertia and hectic schedules.
+Even when individuals desperately want these changes, when their motivation for behavior change aims to achieve distant, clinical, or abstract goals, health behaviors are not compelling enough to beat out the other daily goals and priorities with which they constantly compete.

-My research and other science suggest that people are more likely to sustain behaviors that are essential to their daily lives in immediate and noticeable ways.
+Despite the real value of obtaining health benefits from behaviors like sleep and physical activity, my research and work with individulas (as well as other science) suggest that people are more likely to sustain health behaviors if they understand that they are essential to their daily lives in immediate and noticeable ways.

-It’s time for health promotion to become more strategic about promoting health.
+It’s time for society to become more strategic about promoting health, well-being, and behavior change.

 Motivation Is the Result, Not the Source